SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 Ideally, you should have knowledge spread around the team.

 You may have 1 superstar who knows about a LOT of areas of the project.
-However, if you have 1 superstar, and 9 members who aren't as knowledgable about many project dimensions, you will find that the superstar is spending all his time guiding and assisting the other team members.
+However, if you have 1 superstar, and 9 members who aren't as knowledgeable about many project dimensions, you will find that the superstar is spending all his time guiding and assisting the other team members.
 This is good for the team's growth, but very risky for the project.
 The superstar isn't able to focus on delivering on his core role.
 They, explicitly or not, will take on the role of Team Mentor or Domain Expert.

-You might run into another version of this problem if you have 6 team members who are fantasic programmers, and each one has a little knowledge in another domain area.
+You might run into another version of this problem if you have 6 team members who are fantastic programmers, and each one has a little knowledge in another domain area.
 Perhaps, of your 6 coders, 1 has dabbled with graphic design.
 Perhaps, 1 has some experience with deployment.
 The downside of this spread, is that if your one coder with graphic design experience needs some graphic design feedback, nobody else on the team can offer good advice or guidance.

 What you want is for at least 2 members to have some knowledge of every area of the project.
 If you have more knowledge spread, that's even better since it will be easier for people to collaborate with whoever is available.